Birkbeck2/.github/profile/README.md

 ### Naming conventions for student repositories

-When creating an assignment in GitHub Classrooms, use a prefix matching the module name so that it is easier to search and filter them.
+When creating an assignment in GitHub Classrooms, put the bird name for that academic year as a prefix so that it is easier to search and filter them.

-For example, for Web Development and User Experience, the repository name is `web-development`.
-For an HTML contact form assignment, you might name the assignment `web-development-contact-form`.
-This will result in student repositories with that as a prefix, such as `web-development-contact-form-joemull`.
+For example, for 2024-25, the bird is `canary`.
+For an HTML contact form homework, you might name the assignment `canary-homework-6-contact-form`.
+This will result in student repositories with that as a prefix, such as `canary-homework-6-contact-form-joemull`.